GitLeeRepo/x64AsmNotes/Windows_x86AsmNotes.md

 ### Big Endian vs Little Endian

 * **Big Endian** - Typically found on **RISC** based architectures.
-Data is stored in memory for its most signficant byte to the least significant byte.
+Data is stored in memory for its most significant byte to the least significant byte.
 When looking at a memory dump of bytes in hex from **low to high**, the numeric values read as we normally read numbers, from left to right within that data type (word, dword, etc).
 For example, the 32-bit hex number **12345678**, appears as **12 34 56 78** in a memory dump (every two digits is a byte)
 * **Little Endian** - Typically found on **CISC** based architectures (such as the x86/x64).
 Data is stored from the least significant byte to the most significant byte.
-Therefore, when looking at a memory dump of bytes in hex from **low to high**, the numeric reads backwards to what we are accustommed to, you read the number from right to left within that data type (word, dword).
+Therefore, when looking at a memory dump of bytes in hex from **low to high**, the numeric reads backwards to what we are accustomed to, you read the number from right to left within that data type (word, dword).
 For example, the 32-bit hex number **12345678**, appears as **78 56 34 12** in a memory dump (every two digits represent a byte).
 This is only true of memory locations, within **registers** the bytes are layout in **Big Endian** format.
 ASCII byte strings do appear normal in memory dumps (left to right) because they are stored on byte boundaries, not the larger word and dword boundaries.

 ### No Memory to Memory Operations